hpfast/webmapping_for_beginners_wiki/D3-step-1.md

   .attr("height", h);
 ```

-### Data
+### Adding Data
 To 'bind' your data to the DOM is the next step.
-With D3 you can connect data like .csv or in our case .json files.
+With D3 you can connect data like .csv or in our case a GeoJSON file.
+We will use the same Squatch Watch Data as the Leaflet workshop.

+:arrow_forward: Download the dataset from https://github.com/NieneB/Webmapping_for_beginners/tree/gh-pages/data

- :arrow_forward: Place the file landen.json in `yourDirectory`.
+:arrow_forward: Place the BFRO_bigfootA.geojson or BFRO_bigfootb.geojson file in `yourDirectory`.

 :arrow_forward: Copy the following script, below the previous script (index.html).

 ``` js
 // create a new SVG group element